Get more information.

 MSET teacher certification

-You don’t need an a teacher certification or an undergraduate degree in education to enter our MSET program.
+You don’t need a teacher certification or an undergraduate degree in education to enter our MSET program.

 However, if this is the case, please be aware that the MSET does not lead to teacher certification in South Dakota in educational technology unless you hold (or are eligible for) a basic elementary, secondary, or K-12 teaching certification.